Sophie (musician): 2012–2015: First Sophie releases

-2015–2017: PRODUCT and breakthrough
+2015–2017: Product and breakthrough

 In March 2015, Charli XCX announced a collaboration with Sophie.
 It was later revealed that the pair had worked on multiple songs for XCX's upcoming studio album.
 In September 2015, Sophie's debut album Product was made available for preorder.
 The eight tracks listed were the four Numbers singles from 2013 and 2014, as well as four new tracks: "MSMSMSM", "Vyzee", "L.O.V.E.", and "Just Like We Never Said Goodbye".
 "MSMSMSM" was released on 29 September, and "Just Like We Never Said Goodbye" followed on 15 October.

 In February 2016, Charli XCX released her Vroom Vroom EP, produced primarily by Sophie.
-It was later revealed that the extended play would act as a teaser for XCX's upcoming album, which would be produced by Sophie.
-After the extended play's release, Sophie embarked on tour with Charli XCX in promotion of new music.
+It was later revealed that the EP would act as a teaser for XCX's upcoming album, which Sophie would produce.
+After the extended play's release, Sophie embarked on tour with Charli XCX to promotion new music.
 Sophie, along with A. G. Cook and Hannah Diamond also involved with the EP, received cameos in the official video for the lead single, "Vroom Vroom".
 The video was premiered on Apple Music and other platforms soon after.

-In late 2016, Sophie acted as an additional producer on Charli XCX's song "After the Afterparty", which features vocals from Lil Yachty.
-Sophie cameos in the single's official music video.
-Sophie also received production credits for two songs on XCX's 2017 mixtape Number 1 Angel, and another for one song on XCX's second mixtape of 2017, Pop 2, which was released later that year.
+In late 2016, Sophie acted as an additional producer on Charli XCX's song "After the Afterparty" and cameoed in the single's official music video.
+Sophie also received production credits for two songs on XCX's 2017 mixtape Number 1 Angel, and another for one song on XCX's second mixtape of 2017, Pop 2, released later that year.

 Sophie collaborated with producer Cashmere Cat on several tracks from his album 9, including "Love Incredible" alongside Camila Cabello and "9 (After Coachella)" with MØ.